TypeCellOS/BlockNote/packages/website/docs/docs/editor.md

 };
 ```

-`initialContent:` The content that should be in the editor when it's created, represented as an array of [Block objects](/docs/blocks#block-objects).
+`initialContent:` The content that should be in the editor when it's created, represented as an array of [partial block objects](/docs/manipulating-blocks#partial-blocks).

 `editorDOMAttributes:` An object containing attributes that should be added to the editor's HTML element.